faker-js/faker/README.md

 This project was originally created and hosted at https://github.com/marak/Faker.js/ - however around 4th Jan, 2022 - the author decided to delete the repository (for unknown reasons).

-In the interest of the community, it has been decided that faker.js will continue to be maintained here and all help in its development will be appreciated.
+In the interest of the community, it has been decided that Faker will continue to be maintained here and all help in its development will be appreciated.

 ## Demo